jenkinsci/quali-torque-plugin/README.md

 4) Restart jenkins

-## Configuring CS18 in Jenkins
+## Configuring colony in Jenkins
 1) Navigate to the main Jenkins settings page

-2) Fill all fields under "CS18 connection" section.
+2) Fill all fields under "colony connection" section.

 ![Alt text](images/global_settings.png?raw=true)

 ### Pipeline support (Workflow)

-How to use 'cs18' DSL:
+How to use 'colony' DSL:

 Blueprint:
-  * Use **cs18.blueprint** to define a Blueprint object that can then be used to perform operations on a blueprint.
+  * Use **colony.blueprint** to define a Blueprint object that can then be used to perform operations on a blueprint.
 ```
-blueprint = cs18.blueprint('blueprint_name', ['appname1': 'version', 'appname2': 'version'])
+blueprint = colony.blueprint('blueprint_name', ['appname1': 'version', 'appname2': 'version'])
 ```
   * Use **blueprint.startSandbox** to starts a sandbox and returns a sandbox object which you could stop later.
 ```